Privacy policy

 How long we keep data

-• Notification log (which reminder emails were sent, to whom, when): kept as part of your account's audit history while the account is active.
+• Notification log (which reminder emails were sent, to whom, when): kept as part of your account's history while the account is active.

 Your rights